• Facebook

 A pot of mashed red potatoes garnished with butter and parsley.

-Mashed potatoes are a dinner time staple for good reason – they’re flavorful, easy to make and inexpensive.
+Mashed potatoes are a dinner time staple for good reason – they’re flavorful, easy to make and an inexpensive side dish.
 These mashed red potatoes are a twist on the classic recipe, but are equally as delicious and versatile.
+Pair your potatoes with slow cooker short ribs, chicken francese or beef brisket for a memorable meal.

 Halved red potatoes in a pot of water.